Register your Information for Free Stone Samples Sent Express to You!

 • Durability and Maintenance: Choose materials that withstand local weather and traffic levels.
 Granite and porcelain pavers, for instance, are highly durable and require minimal maintenance, making them ideal for high-traffic areas.

-• Aesthetic Compatibility: Pavers should complement your home and garden’s existing style and colour scheme.
+• Aesthetic Compatibility: Pavers should complement your home and garden’s style and colour scheme.
 When selecting shapes, colours, and textures, consider the architecture of your home and the natural landscape.

 • Safety: Opt for pavers with slip-resistant surfaces, especially in frequently wet areas.
 Textured pavers or those with a flamed finish provide extra grip, reducing the risk of slips and falls.